ClosingDealz/chatbot/README.md

   "message": "Hello!"
 }
 ```

-`POST /lead` for manually creating a new lead.
-See all available request properties [here](https://docs.closingdealz.io/developers/api-endpoints/lead-request-object).

 > If `ENABLE_API_KEY` is enabled, a `X-API-Key` header needs to be added when making requests.
 The value should be whatever was set in `API_KEY`.